pedrobenedetti/EEG_Biosemi/README.md

 <img src="https://user-images.githubusercontent.com/105320115/177829291-967dfb34-24f9-41fb-aa0b-b5f989785160.png" width="300">  <img src="https://user-images.githubusercontent.com/105320115/177829556-f9616f91-588d-451e-82d1-9a350450f82e.png" width="300">

+## oddball_V4.py
+Updated version of oddball protocol.
+There is a blinking ball that in 5 out of 6 times is green ("normal stimulus") and the other is red ("odd stimulus").
+The total number stimuli is adjustable via 'N_stim' variable.
+Period of stimuli it is via 'period' and their duration can be changed via 'duration_stim' variable.
+Sends triggers to EEG device via 'matalb_parallel_com' script.
+Currently, this scripts runs with pygame version 1.9.2 (releases on Dec 2016) because Python 3.5.2 (released on Jun 2016) is installed.
+This is due to the laboratory computer that runs MATLAB 2016b.

 ## matlab_parallel_com.py
 Contains the function 'send_mark_biosemi'.
 When imported from another script activates a MATLAB engine.
 Also contains the fuction 'close_eng', which closes the MATLAB engine.